Rock Hill Workers’ Compensation Lawyer

 A denial of benefits or a rejection of a benefits package is not the end of a workers’ compensation case.
 Both workers and employers can appeal any decision made by a workers’ compensation insurance company.
 To begin the process, an employee must complete and submit Form 50.
 This form requires detailed information about the employee, their injuries, and how the injuries occurred.

-How A Rock Hill Workers’ Compensation Attorney Can Help
+How a Rock Hill Workers’ Compensation Attorney Might Help

 Suffering an injury at work is often demoralizing.
 Not only will you require medical treatment, but you may lose out on significant income.
 Thankfully, most employers in the state are required to obtain a workers’ compensation insurance policy.
 However, the administrators of these policies may prove difficult to work with.